 Right to Request Amendment or Addendum.
 If you feel that medical information we have in your record is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the facility.

 To request an amendment, your request must be made in writing and you must provide a reason that supports your request.
-All amendment requests should be sent to Patient Relations at the Ochsner facility where you received your care.
+All amendment requests should be sent to Patient and Provider Advocacy at the Ochsner facility where you received your care.

 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 If we deny your request, we will explain why.
 In addition, we may deny your request if you ask us to amend information: